Category Archives: Colorado

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been precisely checked, or a piece that is being split, will certainly need a study to find the new corners and great deal lines in Colorado, which should be completely marked so they will certainly never end up being shed.
+Land that has actually never been precisely surveyed, or a piece that is being divided, will require a study to find the new corners as well as whole lot lines in Colorado, which need to be completely marked so they will never ever become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.